Unlocking the Power of Prayer - Lessons From the Greats

 How I pray. (try to)

 Very simple, fren.
 The best definition for heaven is not gold streets, no sorrow, no sickness, floating around high on dopamine, but it is the presence of God.
-Everyone wants to get to heaven, they just don’t want God to be there.
+Everyone wants to get to heaven, they just don’t want God to be there. (read the last bit again)

 So the purpose of this life is getting to heaven, Heaven is God’s presence.